Ways to Use Chive Blossoms, Part of the Herb Garden Series

 Chive blossom vinegar

-Put washed and dried chive flower heads in a glass container then fill just above blossoms with vinegar (white wine vinegar or unseasoned rice wine vinegar).
+Put washed and dried chive flower heads in a glass container, then fill just above blossoms with vinegar (white wine vinegar or unseasoned rice wine vinegar).
 Allow to steep for 1-3 weeks.
 The vinegar will take on a beautiful rosy color.
 Use this to make a delicate salad dressing or marinade.

 Leave a Reply